BrittJackson/CPUTemps/README.md

 ## Setup Prior to Using the CPUTemp Application
 * Open the Open Hardware Monitor application and go to settings.
 * Set the logging interval to 30 seconds.
+* Go to File -> Hardware and make sure CPU has a checkmark.
-* Go to Options then Log Sensors.
+* Go to Options -> Log Sensors.
 This will allow the report to be recorded in a CSV file.
 * The CSV file will automatically be saved to the Open Hardware Monitor folder.

 ## Sample Execution and Output